-Element Waste Explosive materials and packaging will be managed in accordance with AS2187.2-2006 Explosives Storage, Transport and Use • Excavated material will be reused onsite as backfill or to widen embankments.
-Spoil surplus materials will be utilised by filling gully areas to create useful works areas and as road base material.
-Spoil surplus will be reused to contour and reshape landforms during rehabilitation and restoration at weir sites • Surplus soil that cannot be reused (expected to be minor) will be transported offsite to an approved landfill site where it can be used beneficially (e.g. landfill cap material or to backfill borrow pits).
-The material would be tested in accordance with relevant legislation prior to disposal.
-Monitoring • Site inspections (by the Construction Contractor or delegated person) for the presence of waste outside of receptacles and/or storage areas, will be undertaken daily Monitoring of waste containers and storage areas will be undertaken daily or weekly (as appropriate) to ensure they do not reach full capacity, there are no leaks and covers are being used correctly Quarterly reviews of waste minimisation opportunities will be undertaken Regular checking of the Waste Register will be undertaken by the Construction Contractor (or delegated person) to ensure it is being completed for all registered waste Waste contractors to provide certification (license) records verifying their registrations and points of discharge of waste • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
-Corrective action Increase storage capacity and/or segregation, or increase frequency of offsite disposal if necessary Repair or replace receptacles if they do not meet the requirements of the Waste Management Programme Retrain staff in waste management if the Waste Management Programme is not being implemented Incorporate additional waste minimisation measures as identified during quarterly reviews.
+Element Waste Quarterly review s of w aste minimisation opportunities will be undertaken Regular checking of the Waste Register will be undertaken by the Construction Contractor (or delegated person) to ensure it is being completed for all registered waste Waste contractors to provide certification (license) records verifying their registrations and points of discharge of waste Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
+Corrective action Increase storage capacity and/or segregation, or increase frequency of offsite disposal if necessary Repair or replace receptacles if they do not meet the requirements of the Waste Management Programme Retrain staff in waste management if the Waste Management Programme is not being implemented Incorporate additional wasteminimisation measures as identified during quarterly reviews.

-4.9 Road use and Traffic Management Programme
+23.4.9 Road use and Traffic Management Programme

 Element Transport Operational policy Minimise road safety risks, impacts on road network condition, intersection performance and community amenity.
 Performance criteria Minimal nuisance and safety effects on local communities Complaints responded to in a timely and considerate manner with initial response within 24 hours.
-Implementation strategy Pavement impact assessments will be undertaken as applicable (for example Third Street and Atkinson Road, amongst others) along with road safety audits and dilapidation surveys to inform discussion and negotiation with DTMR and RRC with regard to upgrades and maintenance of state controlled and local roads in the local and regional Project areas
+Implementation strategy Pavement impact assessments will be undertaken as applicable (for example Third Street and Atkinson Road, amongst others) along with road safety audits and dilapidation surveys to inform discussion and negotiation with DTMR and RRC with regard to upgrades and maintenance of state controlled and local roads in the local and regional Project areas Site specific traffic management plans will be developed for the Project in consultation with DTMR, RRC and Livingstone Shire Council (LSC) A detailed road use management plan will be developed in accordance with DTMR, RRC and LSC guidelines and policies and will include consideration of: Reduced and enforced speed limits and improved signage Fatigue management measures Time restrictions for traffic operations, with limited night time activities (as far as is practicable) Measures to reduce Project-related road traffic, such as bussing workers to and from site daily Emergency and incident response measures Transport routes in relation to abnormal (wide dimension or heavy) loads Use of unsealed roads and use of roads during wetweather Road maintenance, reinstatement and rehabilitation Notification and updates to stakeholders in the local study area regarding

-Element Transport Site specific traffic management plans will be developed for the Project in consultation with DTMR, RRC and Livingstone Shire Council (LSC) A detailed road use management plan will be developed in accordance with DTMR, RRC and LSC guidelines and policies and will include consideration of: Reduced and enforced speed limits and improved signage Fatigue management measures Time restrictions for traffic operations, with limited night time activities (as far as is practicable) Measures to reduce Project-related road traffic, such as bussing workers to and from site daily Emergency and incident response measures Transport routes in relation to abnormal (wide dimension or heavy) loads Use of unsealed roads and use of roads during wet weather Road maintenance, reinstatement and rehabilitation Notification and updates to stakeholders in the local study area regarding traffic movements, particularly during commissioning and decommissioning.
-Monitoring • Environmental reporting and auditing will be undertaken with reference to the commitments table presented in the road use management plan and in accordance with procedures outlined in Section 2.11 and Section 2.12.
+Element Transport traffic movements, particularly during commissioning and decommissioning.
+Monitoring Environmental reporting and auditing will be undertaken with reference to the commitments table presented in the road use management plan and in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
 Corrective action Identify the source of traffic/transport impact and repair any damage, modify the controls, or modify procedures that may be inadequate All employees will be retrained in procedures where the procedures are modified or new ones adapted Employees that knowingly undertake an action that does not conform to the Project's procedures or CEMP will be retrained Practices, procedures and management plans will be annually reviewed and updated where necessary.

-4.10 Cultural Heritage Management Programme
+23.4.10 Cultural Heritage Management Programme